 - Star Trek: Voyager (Year: 2371-2378)

-As for the most recent trilogy of Star Trek movies directed by JJ Abrams and Justin Lin – Star Trek, Star Trek Into Darkness and Star Trek Beyond, these are set in an alternate universe, meaning they do not connect to a chronological order of the series.
+Meanwhile, the most recent trilogy of Star Trek movies directed by JJ Abrams and Justin Lin – Star Trek, Star Trek Into Darkness and Star Trek Beyond – are set in an alternate universe, meaning they do not connect to a chronological order of the series.

 They contain references to The Original Series, most notably the return of Leonard Nimoy as Spock, but can be watched at any point as standalone stories.

-Several Star Trek shows, including The Original Series, The Next Generation, Deep Space Nine and Discovery are available to stream on Netflix.
+Several Star Trek shows, including The Original Series, The Next Generation, Voyager and Deep Space Nine are available to stream on Netflix.
 Star Trek: Picard is exclusive to Amazon Prime Video.
-If you’re looking for something else to watch, check out our TV Guide.
+If you're looking for something else to watch, check out our TV Guide.